rukmal/GPAManager/README.md

 This utility is still in development, and is not ready for use.
 It will be deployed on Heroku.

 #Contact
-If you want to put in a pull request, please contact me at http://rukmal.me.
+If you want to submit a pull request, please contact me at http://rukmal.me.